narramadan/gotchas/Apache_Phoenix_Queries.md

 `!describe {table name}` - detailed description of the table

+`!primarykeys {table name}` - Get primary keys defined for the table

 `DROP TABLE IF EXISTS my_table;` - drops the table named my_table

 `SELECT * FROM my_table LIMIT 1000;` - selects all columns from my_table limiting the result set to 1000 records